-In March 2019, the Committee approved an annual base salary for Mr. Miller of \$319,737, Mr. Badgley and Mr. Miller II of \$489,250, Ms. Whitmire of \$267,800, Mr. Madonia of \$267,800, and Mr. Reyneke of \$206,000, each effective January 1, 2019.
 In March 2020, the Committee approved an annual base salary increase for all executive officers of 3% (other than for Mr. Miller), which is the same salary increase applicable to all Company employees generally.
-As a result, the Committee approved an annual base salary for Mr. Badgley and Mr. Miller II of \$503,928,

-Ms. Whitmire of \$275,834, Mr. Madonia of \$275,834, and Mr. Reyneke of \$212,180, each effective January 1, 2020.
-Mr. Miller continued his practice of declining to accept an increase in his salary.
+As a result, the Committee approved an annual base salary for Mr. Badgley and Mr. Miller II of \$503,928, Ms. Whitmire of \$275,834, Mr. Madonia of \$275,834, and Mr. Reyneke of \$212,180, each effective January 1, 2020.
+In March 2021, the Committee approved an annual base salary increase for all executive officers of 3% (other than for Mr. Miller), which is the same salary increase applicable to all Company employees generally.
+As a result, the Committee approved an annual base salary for Mr. Badgley and Mr. Miller II of \$519,046, Ms. Whitmire of \$284,109, Mr. Madonia of \$284,109, and Mr. Reyneke of \$218,545, each effective January 1, 2021.
+Mr. Miller continued his practice of declining to accept an increase in his salary for both 2020 and 2021.

 Annual Cash Bonuses - Co-Chief Executive Officer Cash Bonus Program.
-The purpose of the Company's annual cash bonus program for the Company's Co-Chief Executive Officers is to align short-term incentive bonuses with the achievement of annual corporate profitability.
-Annual cash bonuses under this program, as opposed to grants of stock options or other equity-based awards, are designed to provide additional compensation to the Co-Chief Executive Officers, and to more immediately reward them in direct relation to the Company's net income achieved during the performance period.
+The purpose of the Company's annual cash bonus program for the Company's Co-Chief Executive Officers is to align their incentive bonuses with the achievement of annual corporate profitability.
+Annual cash bonuses under this program, as opposed to grants of stock options or other equity-based awards, are designed to provide additional compensation to the Co-Chief Executive Officers, and to more immediately reward them in direct relation to the Company's pretax income achieved during the performance period.
+The awards are structured so that no bonus is earned until a pretax income hurdle is achieved, and the bonus percentage increases with incremental increases in pretax income.
 The immediacy of these cash bonuses provides an incentive to the Co-Chief Executive Officers to raise their level of performance in order to increase the Company's overall level of profitability.
-Thus, we believe that bonuses under the cash bonus program are an important motivating factor for the Co-Chief Executive Officers.
+Thus, we believe that bonuses under the cash bonus program are an important motivating factor for the Co-Chief Executive Officers to produce a better long-term return for the Company's shareholders.